Karemera01/client/README.md

     npm run start

 After the comand finished, you should see a Compiled successfully! message in your terminal window.
 Also, a web server service will be started so you can view your app in the browser: http://localhost:3000

+ Use Docker container to start project
+ Install Docker from https://docs.docker.com and run the following command

+    sudo docker-compose up

 Use npm to build a minified version of App